 Whilst all of our Homes are able to offer limited services to persons under the age of 65 years, currently only Lister House has a specially designed wing of the Home dedicated to meet the needs of people between the ages of 18-64 years.
 If you are under the age of 65 years and seeking care, please contact the Home of your choice directly for further information.

 Paying for care

-The Royal British Legion charges a weekly fee that covers all care and accommodation in our Poppy Homes.
-Fee levels are revised annually and are agreed by The Royal British Legion Board of Trustees.
+The Royal British Legion charges a weekly fee that covers all care and accommodation in our Care Homes.
+Fee levels are revised annually and agreed by The Royal British Legion Board of Trustees.
 Our fee levels vary depending on the category and level of care.
-Our fees are explained upon enquiry. p>
+Our fees are explained upon enquiry.

-An overview of types of care, eligiblity and funding is available here (pdf).
-Independent advice about paying for your care can be obtained from the Elderly Accommodation Council (see our Useful contact list).
-When moving into a care home, national charities such as Age Concern or Alzheimer's Society have produced some useful and detailed leaflets on the subject.
+Independent advice about paying for your care can be obtained from the Elderly Accommodation Council.
+When moving into a care home, national charities such as Age UK or the Alzheimer's Society have produced some useful and detailed leaflets on the subject.
 Information about paying for care is also available at local County Council websites.

 Our helpline: 0808 802 8080

 For advice and information about locating Legion and non-Legion care homes